csisc/YoungSci/README.md

 # YoungSci
-An h-index ranking for Tunisian scientists aged 40 or less based on Google Scholar
+An h-index ranking for Tunisian scientists aged 40 or less based on Google Scholar *This Ranking is kept for archival purposes.
+It ceased working on 31 December 2024.*

 **To cite the Ranking:** Turki, H. (2023). *YoungSci: An h-index ranking for Tunisian scientists aged 40 or less based on Google Scholar*.
 Zenodo. doi:10.5281/zenodo.13786054.